rafalp/Misago/dev-docs/plugins/hooks/check-see-post-edit-history-permission-hook.md

 # `check_see_post_edit_history_permission_hook`

-This hook wraps the standard Misago function used to check whether a user has permission to see a post’s edit history.
-Raises Django’s `PermissionDenied` if they don’t.
+This hook wraps the standard Misago function used to check whether a user has permission to see a post's edit history.
+Raises Django's `PermissionDenied` if they don't.

 ## Location